Dawn: Portrait of a Teenage Runaway

 Dawn: Portrait of a Teenage Runaway is a 1976 American made-for-television drama film which premiered on NBC on September 27, 1976.

 The story follows a 15-year-old girl named Dawn Wetherby (Eve Plumb) who runs away from home to Hollywood, California and becomes a prostitute to support herself.
-Dawn finds herself taken under the wing of a tough-talking pimp named Swan.
+Dawn finds herself taken under the wing of a tough-talking pimp named Swan (Bo Hopkins).
 The film's soundtrack features the song "Cherry Bomb" by The Runaways.

 A sequel, Alexander: The Other Side of Dawn (1977), focuses on Dawn's friend and fellow runaway, Alexander Duvall (Leigh McCloskey).
 Plumb reprised her role as Dawn for the sequel.